 - Up to nine different ways to save on your policy

-Here are LendEDU's best homeowners insurance companies (click a company to read their full review):
+Here are LendEDU's best homeowners insurance companies in the order of their ratings.
+Click a company to read their full review:

-Allstate is an insurance provider that offers homeowners insurance across the U.S. It offers dwelling coverage, personal property coverage, liability coverage, and guest medical coverage.
+Allstate offers dwelling coverage, personal property coverage, liability coverage, and guest medical coverage.

 It also allows you to choose between actual cash value coverage, which provides you with the amount your items are currently worth with depreciation factored in, and replacement cost coverage, which provides you with the amount you need to fix or place your items new.